FranciscoMoretti/site/content/blog/how-to-install-next-js-in-windows-using-wsl2-a-step-by-step-guide.md

 image:
 ---

 Are you interested in setting up a development environment to run a Next.js example on your Windows computer?
-In this tutorial, we'll show you how to install the necessary tools and software to get started.
+In this tutorial, I'll show you how to install the necessary tools and software to get started.
 By the end of this tutorial, you will have a Next.js example running on your Windows 11 machine.

+Note: If you already have an Ubuntu distribution, you can skip these---
+tag:
+alias:

+publish: true
+slug: how-to-install-next-js-in-windows-using-wsl2-a-step-by-step-guide

+title:
+description:
+date: 2023-05-13
+image:
+---

+Content
-Note: If you already have an Ubuntu distribution, you can skip the previous steps and go straight to the tutorial [How to Install Next.js in Ubuntu 22](how-to-install-next-js-in-ubuntu-22-a-step-by-step-guide).
+ steps and go straight to the tutorial [How to Install Next.js in Ubuntu 22](how-to-install-next-js-in-ubuntu-22-a-step-by-step-guide).

 ## Step 1: Download and Install VS Code